ivykorah/Tiktok-project-Google-Coursera/README.md

 TikTok is working on the development of a predictive model that can determine whether a video contains a claim or offers an opinion.
 With a successful prediction model, TikTok can reduce the backlog of user reports and prioritize them more efficiently.

+## **Objectives**
-#This project includes the following tasks:
+This project includes the following tasks:
-Construct a dataframe from the churn dataset.
+- Construct a dataframe from the churn dataset.
-Review the data types of each column.
+- Review the data types of each column.
-Generate descriptive statistics to understand the dataset better.
+- Generate descriptive statistics to understand the dataset better.
-Prepare the data for further analysis.
+- Prepare the data for further analysis.

-#Dataset Overview
+## **Dataset Overview**
 The dataset consists of 19,383 rows and 12 columns.
 Each row represents a different published TikTok video in which a claim/opinion has been made..
 Below is a breakdown of the dataset:

 - **#** (int) - TikTok assigned number for video with claim/opinion.